$P=W$ via $\mathcal{H}_2$: Introduction

-The original motivation for the $P=W$ conjecture came from the observation that the E-polynomials of character varieties and the conjectural mixed Hodge polynomials have an interesting symmetry, which would be geometrically explained by the so-called \emph{curious Poincar\'e duality} or \emph{curious hard Lefschetz theorem}, see \cite{hausel2008mixed}, \cite{hausel2011arithmetic}.
+(5) The original motivation for the $P=W$ conjecture came from the observation that the E-polynomials of character varieties and the conjectural mixed Hodge polynomials have an interesting symmetry, which would be geometrically explained by the so-called \emph{curious Poincar\'e duality} or \emph{curious hard Lefschetz theorem}, see \cite{hausel2008mixed}, \cite{hausel2011arithmetic}.
 For the perverse filtration, the corresponding symmetry is explained by the relative hard Lefschetz theorem, see \cite{cataldo2005hodge}, \cite{cataldo2012topology}, and Theorem \ref{thm:decomposition} here.
 The curious hard Lefschetz theorem was established in \cite{mellit2019cell} by working on the Betti side.
-The present proof of $P=W$ now implies another proof of the curious hard Lefschetz theorem.
+The present proof of $P=W$ now implies another, independent proof of the curious hard Lefschetz theorem (in the usual and the parabolic setups).